WojciechKretowicz/weles/README.md

 model.fit(data.data, data.target)
 ```

-To upload the model to the base you need to import client package and pass classifier, its name that will be visible in the **vimo**, training dataset with target column as last one with column names and its name.
+To upload the model to the base you need to import client package and pass classifier, its name that will be visible in the **vimo**, requirements file, training dataset with target column as last one with column names and its name.

 So first let's prepare our data.